A Conservation Victory: The Giant Gartersnake is the Official State Snake of California!

 - The giant gartersnake is truly a giant and is the largest species of all gartersnake species.
 Adult snakes have been documented to reach 64 inches in length.

 - The giant gartersnake is a threatened species, and its population has declined by more than 90% in the past century.
 The primary threats to the snake’s survival are habitat loss and degradation, as well as predation by non-native species.
 Habitat loss is due to several factors, including agricultural development, water diversion, and pollution and pesticides.
 Furthermore, as California faces an uncertain future due to Climate Change, so does the survival of this uniquely California species.
-The giant gartersnake was listed as Threatened under the California Endangered Species Act in 1971 and Threatened under the Federal Endangered Species Act in 1993.
+The giant gartersnake was listed as Threatened under the California Endangered Species Act in 1971, Threatened under the Federal Endangered Species Act in 1993, and Vulnerable on the IUCN’s Red List of Threatened Animals in 1996.

-- Declaring the giant gartersnake as the official state snake of California will acknowledge the species’ important place in the ecology, agriculture and water resources of California, as well as broadcast and reinforce the state’s commitment to protecting endangered species.
+- Declaring the giant gartersnake as the official state snake of California has acknowledged the species’ important place in the ecology, agriculture and water resources of California, and now broadcasts and reinforces the state’s commitment to protecting endangered species.

 - Protecting and restoring its habitat.
 Giant gartersnakes need wetlands and other wet areas to survive.
 Protecting and restoring these habitats will help to ensure that the snakes have a place to live.